gluru/Kare-Dev/custom-fetchers.md

 ## White labelling the product

 MIND Widget and Admin Console are branded products while the APIs are not branded.
-Integrators willing to hide Kare’s brand from their customers should use the APIs.
+Integrators willing to hide Dialpad’s brand from their customers should use the APIs.

 # Magento - case study